The Changing Role of the Traditional Local Miami CPA Firm

-A Miami CPA Firm Personal Perspective
+A Miami CPA Firm Personal Perspective.

-Over the past 20 years I’ve seen the old, established, and familiar tools of the Miami CPA Firm nearly all become replaced.
+Over the past 20 years, I’ve seen the old, established, and familiar tools of the Miami CPA Firm nearly all become replaced.
 In fact, other than the trusted 10-key printing calculator, and the over-sized coffee pot, most Miami CPA Firm are beginning to shift towards contemporary technology.

 For decades, the local Miami CPA Firm was a transactional-based business, only working when our clients brought us something to do.
 We prepared periodic financial statements, a year-end tax return, and perhaps random ad-hoc projects brought to us by the client throughout the year.
 We watched gradually as the client began to take billable time away from us as they began to pursue other alternatives.

 We realize that while our clients might utilize the same accounting tools that we have, they do not have the essential training or expertise to be able to use the tools as effectively as we can.
-Additionally, they may not be able to translate exactly what the numbers mean, and validate whether the information is accurate.
+Additionally, they may not be able to translate exactly what the numbers mean and validate whether the information is accurate.
 Therefore, they still require the assistance of a Miami CPA Firm, but in a different capacity.

 In order for any Miami CPA Firm to flourish, it’s important that clients are provided with reliable, accurate, and timely information to effectively manage their businesses.
-If clients are no longer inclined to pay for traditional activities, because they have replaced such services by an implementation of accounting software, they may not have reliable, accurate, and timely information readily available to them.
+If clients are no longer inclined to pay for traditional activities, because they have replaced such services by the implementation of accounting software, they may not have reliable, accurate, and timely information readily available to them.
 Armed with this knowledge, we decided to transform the working relationship with our business clients into a collaborative workforce with knowledge sharing.

-Rather than strictly focusing on billable hours, we conformed to providing fixed value based arrangements unique to each client’s needs.
+Rather than strictly focusing on billable hours, we conformed to providing fixed value-based arrangements unique to each client’s needs.
 We designed four unique services that ranged from having a client completely outsource all their financial operations to our Miami CPA Firm, to a monthly on-site financial tune-up visit by one of our Miami CPA’s.

-In establishing a fixed fee arrangement, the client knew the exact services that they were purchasing, what work was being performed for them, and at a price they could predictably budget for.
+In establishing a fixed fee arrangement, the client knew the exact services that they were purchasing, what work was being performed for them, and at a price, they could predictably budget for.
 Likewise, our office gained two advantages.
-First, we gained predictable cash flow.
+First, we gained a predictable cash flow.
 It was no longer a guessing game to predict how many hours we would be able to bill for.
 Secondly, we were able to treat the relationship like a business.
 It became our responsibility to maximize the profitability of the relationship by working effectively with each client.

 We found that the more effectively we worked, the higher the return on the client, and the longer the relationship would last.
 This strategy did not occur overnight and took a significant amount of time to implement.
-Through strategic acquisitions, smart leadership, and effective communication we were able to help our Miami Accounting Firm grow in an otherwise stagnate economy.
+Through strategic acquisitions, smart leadership, and effective communication we were able to help our Miami Accounting Firm grow in an otherwise stagnating economy.

 The ideal client is a business that is an emerging, small, or medium company with variable workloads.
-At times the client may require the expertise of a Miami Accountant, controller or CFO, but not on a full-time basis.
+At times the client may require the expertise of a Miami Accountant, controller, or CFO, but not on a full-time basis.
 Our Miami CPA Firm is able to provide those services on a part-time, or as-needed basis at a lower cost than the client would traditionally pay to hire a full-time accounting staff to do.
-This benefits the client in that they can lower costs, increase profits, and can focus on the core competencies of their business, while maintaining an established relationship with a financial expert who is also looking to help their business grow.
+This benefits the client in that they can lower costs, increase profits, and can focus on the core competencies of their business while maintaining an established relationship with a financial expert who is also looking to help their business grow.

 Over the next three articles, I will outline the various levels of outsourced CFO services and describe how to successfully implement it to become one of the most prosperous aspects of your firm.

-The next article will discuss the technology, training and infrastructure that our firm has begun to employ.
+The next article will discuss the technology, training, and infrastructure that our firm has begun to employ.
 Subsequent articles will primarily focus on the various types of fee-based arrangements and how to determine the right type of working relationship to maintain with a client.